 Point them in the direction of helpful resources.

 If they are dealing with a specific issue that is causing their feelings and you aren’t quite sure how to help, or if you can help enough – find resources for them.
 Find out(or in)patient services for them or support groups online or in real life.
-It’s really hard to be someone’s only support system and sometimes the best thing we can do to someone is giving them more support.
+It’s really hard to be someone’s only support system and if you’re feeling overwhelmed, it’s absolutely okay to call in the cavalry.

 Help them create a Stay Safe Plan.